Kris Kobach: Anti-immigration views

-In June 2017, Kobach advocated for the ending of state tuition funding for illegal immigrants, and called for mass deportations of illegal immigrants.
-Kobach has also been criticized for saying that he would do nothing, if elected, to ensure protections for LGBTQ workers in Kansas.

 Barack Obama's citizenship

 Kobach repeatedly called on President Barack Obama to release his birth certificate and defended those who persisted in claiming that Obama may have been born outside the United States, specifically in Kenya.
 As Kansas Secretary of State, he requested additional evidence of Obama's birth before he would allow Obama to appear on Kansas ballots for the 2012 presidential election, even after the release of Obama's long-form birth certificate.
 In 2009, Kobach "joked at a GOP barbecue that Obama and God had something in common because neither has a birth certificate."
 Kobach responded to criticism of the joke with "Lighten up.
 It's just a joke...
 Are they really suggesting it is forbidden to tell jokes about Barack Obama?"

 In 2010, during his candidacy for the Kansas secretary of state, Kobach said Obama could end the controversy over his citizenship by producing a "long-form" birth certificate.
 In the preceding two years, judges had termed such suits "frivolous."
 These included U.S. District Judge R. Barclay Surrick of Philadelphia, who had thrown out a lawsuit on the issue, saying it was a waste of the court's time.
 Kobach said that the certificate released by Obama "doesn't have a doctor's signature on it. ...
 Look, until a court says otherwise, I'm willing to accept that he's a natural U.S. citizen.
 But I think it is a fair question: Why just not produce the long-form birth certificate?"